herbkoeg/BertisBruteForceIntegrationTesting/README.md

 running 'TestCaseProcessor.processResetAction ...'

 You can parameterize your testcase:
-- use $MyVariable and set it as key-value map PARAMETER calling process, assert or generate methods
+- use variaables: $MyVariable and set it as key-value map PARAMETER calling process, assert or generate methods
+- use filters to ignore regular expressions
+- use replacements to avoid for example encoding problems

 Some Hints:
-- The TestCaseProcessor has a method called 'generateExampleTestCase', which you can use for easily CREATE A NEW TESTCASE named MyTestCase.xml
+- There is a TestCaseGenerator, which you can use for easily CREATE A NEW TESTCASE with the results of your select commands
 - This version comes with an PostgresDBConnector, but you very easily create your own DB2, MySql, ...
 Connector implementing DBConnector.
-- Just run HelloWorld.java or even better TestCaseProcessorTest to generate a first TestCase.
+- Just run HelloWorld.java to generate a first TestCase.

 MyToDos:
 - add execSql to Processor